-She said she wasn’t going to get her “MRS Degree”, and I told her, “Okay, but if you decide to “look around”, look for him in the college library”.
-The night she met Ashley met Brian, he was hanging out around the Volleyball court circling a picnic table on all fours like an ape.
-He wasn’t what we expected, but in the end, he ended up as studious as any boy in the library, earning a degree in agriculture and a certificate in Aquarium Science after they’d been married awhile, and the certificate helped land him a great job in a research lab at Harvard Medical breeding and sustaining aquatic animals for research.
+She said she wasn’t going to get her “MRS Degree”, so I told her, “Okay, but if you decide to ‘look around’, look for him in the college library”.
+The night that Ashley met Brian, he was hanging out around the volleyball court circling a picnic table on all fours like an ape.
+He wasn’t what we expected, but in the end, he was as studious as any boy in the library, earning a degree in agriculture and a certificate in aquarium science after they were married.
+The certificate helped him land a great job in a research lab at Harvard Medical, breeding and sustaining aquatic animals for research.
 This job in Boston was near where Brian had grown up in Rhode Island, so they were able to live near not only Brian’s parents, but his siblings and their children and to worship with them in Lincoln, Rhode Island at the Greater Providence church of Christ.

-The first time I visited this congregation was when we went there for the little wedding in August of 2002.
-About once each year I would fly to Boston for a couple weeks to visit Ashley and Brian, and would worship with them both during the years they attended a congregation in downtown Boston and the years they attended the Greater Providence church of Christ where they worship in a building owned by the Blackstone Historical Society.
-They have always held strong to the New Testament patterns in all they do, like sturdy New Englanders, have raised a lot of wonderful children in their congregation, weathered a lot of storms together, and have worked hard to strive for unity.
+The first time I visited this congregation was when we went there for their little wedding in August of 2002.
+About once each year, I would fly to Boston for a couple of weeks to visit Ashley and Brian and would worship with them, both during the years they attended a congregation in downtown Boston and the years they attended the Greater Providence church of Christ where they worshiped in a building owned by the Blackstone Historical Society.
+This congregation has always held strong to the New Testament patterns in all they do, and like sturdy New Englanders, have raised a lot of wonderful children in their congregation, weathered a lot of storms together, and have worked hard to strive for unity.

-1873 Old Louisquisset Pike,
+1873 Old Louisquisset Pike

 Lincoln, RI 02865